-Our net tangible book value as of September 30, 2007 was approximately \$92.9 million, or \$0.93 per share, and \$1.86 per ADS.
-Net tangible book value per share represents the amount of total tangible assets (net of prepaid land rent and deferred convertible bond issue costs), minus the amount of total liabilities, divided by the total number of shares outstanding.
+Our net tangible book value as of September 30, 2007 was approximately \$96.5 million, or \$0.97 per share, and \$1.93 per ADS.
+Net tangible book value per share represents the amount of total tangible assets (net of prepaid land rent), minus the amount of total liabilities, divided by the total number of shares outstanding.
 Dilution is determined by subtracting net tangible book value per share from the assumed public offering price per share.

-Without taking into account any other changes in such net tangible book value after September 30, 2007, other than to give effect to: (i) our issuance and sale of 9,212,500 ADSs in this offering, at an assumed public offering price of \$15.45 per ADS, the closing price of our shares on AIM on January 25, 2008 and adjusted to account for the ratio of two shares per ADS, after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), and (ii) the conversion into approximately 10,485,231 shares pursuant to our RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 calculated based on the assumed adjusted conversion price according to the defined current market price on January 25, 2008, our pro forma as adjusted net tangible book value at September 30, 2007 would have been \$2.68 per outstanding share, including shares underlying our outstanding ADSs, or \$5.36 per ADS.
-This represents an immediate increase in net tangible book value of \$0.71 per share, or \$1.43 per ADS, to existing shareholders and an immediate dilution in net tangible book value of \$5.05 per share, or \$10.09 per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after September 30, 2007, other than to give effect to (i) our issuance and ADSs in this offering, at an assumed public offering price of \$ per ADS, the closing price of our shares on AIM on sale of adjusted to account for the ratio of two shares per ADS, after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), and (ii) the conversion of approximately 10,485,231 shares pursuant to RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 calculated based on the conversion price in effect on the date of this prospectus, our pro forma as adjusted net tangible book value at September 30, 2007 would have been \$ per outstanding share, including shares underlying our outstanding ADSs, or \$ per ADS.
+This represents an immediate increase in net tangible book value of \$ per share, or \$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of \$ per ADS, to purchasers of ADSs in this offering. per share, or \$

-The following table illustrates the dilution on a per share basis assuming that the public offering price per share is \$7.73, and all ADSs are exchanged for shares:
+The following table illustrates the dilution on a per share basis assuming that the public offering price per share is \$, and all ADSs are exchanged for shares:

-Ordinary Share Per ADS Assumed public offering price \$ 7.73 Per ADS 15.45 Net tangible book value as of September 30, 2007 0.93 1.86 Pro forma net tangible book value per share after giving effect to conversion of RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 1.97 3.93 Pro forma as adjusted net tangible book value per share after giving effect to conversion of RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 and this offering 2.68 5.36 Amount of dilution in net tangible book value to new investors in the offering \$ 5.05 10.09
+Per Ordinary Share Per ADS Assumed public offering price \$ Net tangible book value as of September 30, 2007 0.97 Pro forma net tangible book value per share after giving effect to conversion of RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 Pro forma as adjusted net tangible book value per share after giving effect to conversion of RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 and this offering Amount of dilution in net tangible book value to new investors in the offering \$

-A \$1.00 increase in the assumed public offering price of \$15.45 per ADS would increase our pro forma as adjusted net tangible book value per share and per ADS after giving effect to the conversion into approximately 10,485,231 shares pursuant to our RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 calculated based on the assumed adjusted conversion price according to the defined current market price on January 25, 2008 and this offering by \$0.07 per share and \$0.14 per ADS and the dilution in pro forma as adjusted net tangible book value per share and per ADS to new investors in this offering by \$5.48 per share and \$10.95 per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and other offering expenses.
+A \$1.00 increase in the assumed public offering price of \$ per ADS would increase our pro forma as adjusted net tangible book value per share and per ADS after giving effect to the conversion of approximately 10,485,231 shares pursuant to our RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 calculated based on the conversion price in effect on the date of this prospectus and this offering by \$ per share and \$ per ADS and the dilution in pro forma as adjusted net tangible book value per share and per ADS to new investors in this offering by \$ per share and \$ per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and other offering expenses.